isomerpages/ogp-scamshield-suite/index.md

 description: Government directory for scam-related information
 image: /images/Logo_2024.png
 permalink: /
-notification: Police will never request for your banking, SingPass details, or you to transfer money over the phone or text message.
+notification: Government officials will never request for your banking, SingPass details, or you to transfer money over the phone or text message.
 If unsure, call the ScamShield Helpline (1799) to check.
 sections:
   - hero:
       background: /images/GOIS_Website_banner.png